Symposium Book now

 Over the span of fifty years, the film-director Stanley Kubrick created films that defied genres, shocked the public, and challenged conceptions of what cinema might be.
 Renowned for his meticulous attention to detail, Kubrick worked closely with many designers throughout his career to construct a series of unique cinematic worlds, from the brutalist dystopia of A Clockwork Orange to the futuristic space-station of 2001: A Space Odyssey.

 This two-day symposium will explore the legacy of Stanley Kubrick’s films and their impact on design.
-Drawing on the Stanley Kubrick exhibition at the Design Museum and the Stanley Kubrick Archive held at the Archives and Special Collections Centre, UAL, this symposium aims to illuminate discussions around the practices that underpin film production, extending the range of engaged disciplines beyond the screen towards the design of imagined worlds and virtual reality.
+Drawing on the Stanley Kubrick exhibition at the Design Museum and the Stanley Kubrick Archive held at the Archives and Special Collections Centre, UAL, this symposium aims to illuminate discussions around the practices that underpin film production, extending the range of engaged disciplines beyond the screen such as costume design and documentary film-making.

 Participants will also have access to the Design Museum’s current exhibition Stanley Kubrick: The Exhibition as a part of the symposium.

 Milena Canonero is an Italian designer who designed her first costumes for A Clockwork Orange and subsequently was awarded her first Academy Award and Bafta Award for her work on Barry Lyndon.
 She has since worked with directors including Francis Ford Coppola, Hugh Hudson and Wes Anderson, with whom she is currently working on the forthcoming: The French Dispatch.